ArtS/arts.github.com/_posts/2014-10-29-learning-how-to-learn-better.md

 'wellbeing' feeling in both good and bad ways.
 For example, focusing on a task for some period of time, even if it wasn't terribly exciting at first, helped to get into 'the flow' and continuing further on was much easier than getting over that initial hump.
-A day of focused work made me feel much better both physically and mentally, compared to other days that were occupied by mindless and jumpy internets browsing.
+A day of focused work made me feel much better both physically and mentally, compared to the other days that were occupied by mixture of work and impulsive internet browsing.

 Recently I started doing an online course on coursera.org, "[Learning How To Learn](https://www.coursera.org/course/learning)", and to my utmost surprise some of the mental